 We offer specialized services to support graduate students.
 Take advantage of our asynchronous online appointments, ongoing appointments for long-term projects, workshops, and graduate writing groups.
 Whatever your program or discipline, we’re happy to help you succeed.

-Submissions will be returned to writers within two business days of receipt.
+Appointments made directly on our schedule will receive feedback by the end of the appointment hour; submissions made through this portal will be returned to writers within two business days of receipt.
 Submissions received on Friday afternoon may not be returned until the following Tuesday.
+Submissions received prior to a closing may not be reviewed until reopening dependent upon demand and director availability.
 Assignments should be no longer than 15 pages, unless the director has made an exception.
 Projects longer than 15 pages may benefit from long-term writing support (see request form in next section).

 If you have questions about this service, contact the director of the writing center, Dr. Candis Bond, at email@example.com.